zotonic/deb/doc/dev/documentation.rst

 community even more!

 We use git for documentation.
-For large documentation changed, you should take the same approach as with :doc:`contributing`: e.g. create a fork of Zotonic, create a topic branch, make the changes, push, pull request.
+For large documentation changes you should take the same approach as with :doc:`contributing`: e.g. create a fork of Zotonic, create a topic branch, make the changes, push, pull request.

-However, for small changes, typo's, et cetera, Github provides a nice edit button which you can use to edit these ``.rst`` files.
+However, for small changes, typos, et cetera, Github provides a nice edit button which you can use to edit these ``.rst`` files.

 .. note::